temporalio/temporal-learning/docs/getting_started/go/first_program_in_go/index.md

 ![Both workflows completed successfully](images/completed_workflows.png)

-You have just fixed a bug "on the fly" without losing the state of the Workflow.
+You have just fixed a bug in a running application without losing the state of the Workflow or restarting the transaction.

 ## Conclusion